Pentagon tracking Chinese spy balloon over US

 Pentagon spokesman Pat Ryder confirmed the balloon was still being tracked over US airspace.

-"The balloon is currently travelling at an altitude well above commercial air traffic.
+"The balloon is currently traveling at an altitude well above commercial air traffic.
 It does not present a military or physical threat to people on the ground," Ryder said in a statement.

+Canada's defense department said late Thursday it was working with the United States to track a balloon, while signaling there could be other surveillance activities.

+"Canadians are safe and Canada is taking steps to ensure the security of its airspace, including the monitoring of a potential second incident," the department said, without giving further details or mentioning China.

-However, this one has lingered in US airspace much longer, the senior defense official said.
+However, this one has lingered in US airspace much longer, the senior US defense official said.

 "We are taking steps nevertheless to protect against foreign intelligence collection of sensitive information," the official said.

-The defense official said the issue of the balloon had been raised with Beijing officials.
+The defense official said "the seriousness of the issue" with the balloon had been raised with Beijing officials.

-"We have communicated to them the seriousness of the issue," the official said.

 "We have made clear we will do whatever is necessary to protect our people in our own land."